 Juul, a popular vape product company faced accusations by the Food and Drug Administration (FDA) of marketing its products as safer than tobacco.

 Its 'Make the Switch' campaign ran with no scientific evidence for the claim and proper approval from the agency.
 Owing to the ban, the company pulled back the campaign and the flavored pods from the market.

 In December 2019, the minimum age to buy tobacco products- including cigarettes, cigars, and e-cigarettes raised to 21.
 It is now illegal for a retailer to sell these products to individuals below the age of 21.

 The FDA website also ran a report on it in the wake of a rising number of teens using the product.

 The authorities have targeted the black market manufacturers to stop the sale and distribution of bootleg marijuana cartridges.
 The Police made a few arrests in this case in Wisconsin and Milwaukee in the past months.

-Due to the new laws and federal regulations, there’s been a significant drop in the sale in the vaping and cannabis industry.
+Due to the new laws and federal regulations, there’s been a significant drop in the sale in the vaping and weed industry.
 But there’s a fear that with the ban, the consumers might switch back to traditional smoking.

-Health risks of vaping
+Health risks of vaping weed vs smoking

 The primary health risk of vaping has to be EVALI.
 This lung ailment has gripped numerous people across the country and continues to rise.